 Scammers are taking advantage of fears surrounding the novel coronavirus (COVID-19).
 Learn how to protect yourself from misinformation, phishing attacks, and other targeted scams.

 This article applies to: Security & Policy

-Scammers are following the headlines and taking advantage of fears surrounding the coronavirus (COVID-19).
-Stay informed and alert to avoid these and other scams:
+Scammers are following the headlines and taking advantage of fears surrounding the novel coronavirus (COVID-19).
+Stay informed and alert to avoid these and other targeted scams.

 - Phishing.
 The U.S. Secret Service has reported a number of phishing scams related to the virus.
 The fraudulent emails claim to be from a medical or health organization, with links to bogus websites where you are asked to enter your email, password, and other personal identity information.
 These messages may also include malicious attachments intended to infect your device.
 Always confirm links by hovering over them to reveal the URL before you click, and never open attachments from untrusted sources.
 Learn how to spot fraudulent email and avoid phishing attacks.

 - Coronavirus Scams: What the FTC Is Doing